-This study uses in situ measurements of precipitation (P), stream discharge (Q), turbidity (T) and suspended sediment concentration (SSC) to 1) quantify suspended sediment yield from key areas of a human-disturbed watershed in the south Pacific and 2) to develop an empirical model of storm-generated suspended sediment yield to a priority coral reef.
+This study uses in situ measurements of precipitation (P), stream discharge (Q), turbidity (T) and suspended sediment concentration (SSC) to 1) quantify suspended sediment yield from undisturbed and human-disturbed parts of a small watershed in the south Pacific and 2) to develop an empirical model of storm-generated suspended sediment yield.
 The questions addressed include: How much has human disturbance increased sediment yield to the coast?
 What human activities dominate the anthropogenic contribution to the sediment budget?
 Which storm metric is the best predictor of storm event suspended sediment yield (SSYEV): total precipitation, Erosivity Index, total discharge, or maximum discharge?
 How do sediment contributions from human-disturbed areas and undisturbed areas vary with storm size?

 Study Area